 The memory files are saved on "External storage" area.
 You can copy them to your PC, and back into the phone.
 The location of the memories is Android → data → co.epxx.touch12if → files.
 There is a subfolder per flavor.

 The memory files may have the suffix .mem or .txt.
 The subfolder names refer to the original names of each flavor, when they were offered as separate apps:

 Before version 5.30 (August 2020), the memory folders were created at the top level of the external storage.
 Since Android 11, an app can no longer write anywhere on storage; it should keep files in its own designated folder — in our case, this is Android → data → co.epxx.touch12if.

 If you have saved memories in versions prior to 5.30, you can continue to use them by connecting the phone to a PC and move these folders into the new location.

-This transfer is not done automatically because it would be a security risk, and the app would have to have full access to storage area.
+This transfer is not automatic due to technical reasons.
 Hint: save a sample memory in the app, so the files folder is already created, making it easier to see where to move the folders to.